Girl Meets Fire

 Cast iron with sliced mushrooms

 1. In the same pan, add the mushrooms.
 The mushrooms will take the longest.
-The mushrooms will release a lot of water, allow them, and do not toss them as much.
+The mushrooms will release much water, allow them, and do not toss them as much.
 Once the water evaporates, keep a closer look, as the mushrooms could burn, but continue to cook them until they are tender.
+Reduce the heat if necessary to keep the mushrooms from burning.

 Step 5 for making pizza.
 Rolling basil to cut into ribbons